-Understanding how long to boil potatoes is essential for making a wide variety of different potato-based dishes!
-From types of potatoes to different recipes, I'm going to break down everything you need to know about boiling potatoes!
-You'll have perfectly cooked potatoes every single time!
+Understanding how long it takes to boil potatoes is essential for making various potato-based dishes.
+I will break down everything you need to know about boiling potatoes, from types of potatoes to different recipes.
+You'll have perfectly cooked potatoes every single time.

 Jump to: